FarisDou/Microsoft-Sentinel-SIEM/README.md

 - Add Query
 - Advanced Editor > Paste the [KQL .JSON Information](https://github.com/fnabeel/Cloud-SOC-Project-Directory/blob/main/Sentinel-Maps(JSON)/linux-ssh-auth-fail.json)

-After running your query , your graph should populate!
+After running your query, your graph should populate!

 ![vivaldi_1SnjH3R8Ip](https://user-images.githubusercontent.com/109401839/235279945-1eef8a2b-e778-4811-be63-3c9bf4c1e619.png)

-> Note that each graph everyone makes will be different since this is based on the attacks I recieved in a certain timeframe!
+> Note that each graph everyone makes will be different since this is based on the attacks I received in a certain timeframe!

 The KQL code we used shows us the Linux VM Authentication SSH Failures.